FirelyTeam/firely-docs-firely-terminal/Commands/Simplifier-related-commands/Project-synchronization.rst

 using the ``sync`` command.
 For that it uses the zip api endpoint of Simplifier.

-In order to sync with a project in Simplifier, you have to be logged in.
+In order to sync with a project in Simplifier, you have to be :ref:`logged in <login>`.
-Read more on this here: {{link:loggingin}}.

 Synchronization has several options.